UtsavGoliyan/Road-Construction-and-planning-/README.md

 3. Project Resource Requirement
 Software Requirements

-This project has been created using CODE BLOCKS C Programming language has been used for the code
+This project has been created using CODE BLOCKS C++ Programming language has been used for the code

 Hardware Requirements